 Home Screen Gets Updated Widget & Widget Selection Menu

-Speaking about the changes to the home screen, Samsung has not updated icons and colour palette with One UI 4.0.
-However, stock widgets have been redesigned.
-They now offer more information at a single glance.
+All stock widgets have also been redesigned.
+They now feature a new and slick styling and Dark and Light modes.
+Widgets now offer more information at a single glance.
 Additionally, you should see recommendations for widgets that may be useful for you.
 Moreover, the widgets selection menu has been simplified and offers a list view of all the available widgets.

 Quick Settings Panel Gets Thicker Screen Brightness Bar